Turso and libSQL enables vector search capability without an extension.

 Settings

-LibSQL vector index optionall can accept settings which must be specified as a variadic parameters of the libsql_vector_idx function as a strings in the format key=value:
+LibSQL vector index optionally can accept settings which must be specified as a variadic parameters of the libsql_vector_idx function as a strings in the format key=value:

 CREATE INDEX movies_idx